ovh/docs/pages/bare_metal_cloud/dedicated_servers/rescue_mode/guide.en-au.md

 Replace `string` with your public SSH key.

-The result should look as shown in the the following example:
+The result should look as shown in the following example:

 ![rescue key example](images/rescuekey.png){.thumbnail}